c3-e/spark/python/docs/source/user_guide/pandas_on_spark/pandas_pyspark.rst

 PySpark
 -------

-PySpark users can access the full PySpark APIs by calling :func:`DataFrame.to_spark`. pandas-on-Spark DataFrame and Spark DataFrame are virtually interchangeable.
+PySpark users can access to full PySpark APIs by calling :func:`DataFrame.to_spark`. pandas-on-Spark DataFrame and Spark DataFrame are virtually interchangeable.

 For example, if you need to call ``spark_df.filter(...)`` of Spark DataFrame, you can do